Pillar

 Adjacent themes and next steps

-Litigation finance as firm infrastructure
+Litigation finance as legal infrastructure

 Open related pillar